Home Browse Listings Markets Agents Guides How to Buy

-The Jericoacoara brief
+The Jericoacoara market, in depth

 Jericoacoara is the inverse of São Paulo — no paved roads, no traffic lights, all sand.
 Surrounding national-park status means new construction is permanently constrained, which structurally tilts the market toward existing-stock appreciation.
 Boutique pousadas (8–14 rooms) are the institutional play; private villas are the lifestyle play.